 Check for loose connections on headphone jack

 First, check the cables that connect to the headphones.
 Make sure they are plugged into your device and not bent or twisted in any way.
 Check for visible damage on the wires as well such as cuts, broken bits of cable, etc. If you find anything out of place with those then it’s time to get a new pair!
 However, if you are handy with a soldering iron, you might be able to repair the broken headphones.
 Alternatively, it might be time to buy a new pair of headphones.
-You might want to check out my other post on the best mixing headphones.
+You might want to check out my other post on live soundboard headphones.

 Clean audio jack and socket